Project Title:

 • I have learnt to manage my emotions better.
 This has helped me to relate better with my husband and children.

-Participants providing psycho-social support and become Healing and Listening Companions to other women in their community.
+Success Stories of Participants providing psycho-social support and become Healing and Listening Companions to other women in their community.

 News about the training we had a while back spread all over Dikwa and a good number of women have come to me since then to share their problems.
 It started with one woman after what I’ll call a successful listening session; she was thankful and felt at ease by only being listened to and she referred another person to come to me.
 From then till now I have being a listening companion to at least 12 women.
 And I have followed up with all of them and it makes me happy to see that they are coming along.